jma26/Hit-n-run/README.md

 * Map markers

+* Cards on the map dashboard for showing more details on the clicked report

 ### Todo:

 * Add a statistics route

 * Statistics dashboard

-* Cards on the map dashboard for showing more details on the clicked report
+* Animate the cards

 * Landing page